-Life changed when I realized that I could make cheese from nuts about 7 or 8 years ago.
-Suddenly, I became one of those people who hoard ingredients, and I was scouring the internet looking for the best deals on bulk cashews.
-Bowls of nuts soaking in water filled the fridge, and my Vitamix was constantly whirring away on the counter.
-How did I not know about this earlier??
+That is until I discovered making vegan cheese with nuts.
+Suddenly, I became one of those people who hoard ingredients.
+I'd find myself scouring the internet, looking for the best deals on bulk cashews.
+Bowls of nuts were constantly soaking in water filled the fridge, and my Blendtec was constantly whirring away on the counter.
+How did the world not know about this sooner?

 If you don’t like cashews, you can use other nuts such as almonds or macadamias in this recipe.
 Since they’re harder than cashews, they will need to soak for at least 8 hours, and they need a little more time in the food processor.